chapter thirteen

 • Preparing a large-scale dataset of real and fake images for fine-tuning

-• Testing the fine-tuned model on unseen images
+• Testing fine-tuned models on unseen images

 Yet, with these advances come profound new challenges.
 As the quality and realism of generated images have skyrocketed, so too have the risks.
 Deepfakes, AI-generated images and videos designed to deceive, are now increasingly indistinguishable from real photographs.
-This presents not only technical hurdles, but also ethical, legal, and societal dilemmas.
+This presents not only technical hurdles but also ethical, legal, and societal dilemmas.
 How do we ensure these powerful tools are used responsibly?
 Can we reliably detect AI-generated images, and what are the broader consequences when detection fails?

 13.1 State-of-the-art text-to-image generators